MarynaShavlak/dev-interview-hub/src/features/ArticleComments/model/services/fetchCommentsByArticleIdThunk/README.md

-# `fetchCommentsByArticleId` Thunk Documentation
+# `fetchCommentsByArticleIdThunk` Thunk Documentation

-The `fetchCommentsByArticleId` thunk is an asynchronous action designed to retrieve comments associated with a specific article from the backend.
+The `fetchCommentsByArticleIdThunk` thunk is an asynchronous action designed to retrieve comments associated with a specific article from the backend.
 This thunk utilizes the `createAsyncThunk` function from Redux Toolkit to handle asynchronous logic and state management.

 ## Parameters